ADVANTICS/documentation/charge-controllers/evcc_generic/sequences.md

 * Temperature sensors configured current derating curve (as a proportional modifier) [dynamic]
 * Ramp-up rate limit (see `current_ramp` entry in config file, default to 20 A/s) [dynamic]

-Advantics controller will stop charging in following conditions:ns
+Advantics controller will stop charging in following conditions:
 * DC contactors feedback (through CAN or controller IO) says they are open
 * If `max_charge_voltage` entry is defined in config file and present battery voltage is greater or equal to this value